mpriti23/mpriti23/README.md

 💡  A Problem Solver,  looking for an opportunity to work with an organization to learn, innovate, and evolve continuously along with adding value to the organization and clients.

-✍️  Apart from acedemics, I love spending time playing chess or Basketball.
-I have a creative mind.
+✍️  Apart from academics, I love spending time playing chess or Basketball.

 🚀 Skills